uf-reef-avl/reef_teleop/README.md

 Publishes x and y velocity, yawrate, and altitude setpoints.
 Altitude functions the same as with Attitude + Altitude mode.
 To enable this mode, set the **control_mode** parameter to "velocity_altitude".

  - **Altitude Only**
 Publishes only the altitude setpoint.
+To enable this mode, set the **control_mode** parameter to "altitude_only".

 ### ROS Topics and Messages